 They’ve continued this tradition with their two most recent albums, Nightmare and Hail to the King.
-Although, with HttK, they went for more of a tribute to their biggest influences, bands like Metallica and so on – It’s a phenomenal album, but they have adopted a different sound for this particular record.
-For example, the solo of the title track Hail to the King starts with lots of typical sweep picked arpeggios, changing key, but then turning into something else -something that could have been played by Queen or Focus 40 years ago (see below – starts at 3:00m).
+Although, with HttK, they went for more of a tribute to their biggest influences, bands like Metallica and so on.
+It’s a phenomenal album, but they have adopted a different sound for this particular record.
+For example, the solo of the title track Hail to the King starts with lots of typical sweep picked arpeggios, changing key, but then turning into something else.
+Almost like something that could have been played by Queen or Focus 40 years ago (see below – starts at 3:00m).

 There’s a few variations of his custom model, including ones with the Rebel Flag, American Flag, and a few others – even one designed after Jack Nicholson’s portrayal of The Joker in Batman.

 Gate’s has previously used other Schecter models such as the Hellraiser and Blackjack.
 Also the Ibanez S Prestige, a Fender Squier Strat, Gibson Les Paul, and during the production of Waking the Fallen and City of Evil guitars by another Californian maker ESP.